 Typically initial thoughts about a kayak sail being on the front of a kayak is that the bow will be pushed downwind.
 When a sail is rigged at the front of a nonmoving boat a simple assumption like that would be partially true.
-It is a little bit true when a kayak is not moving.
-Once you start moving this initial assumption becomes less and less true and negligible when you are moving at any decent speed.
-One the major design goals of any kayak hull is to track in a straight line.
+Once you start moving this initial assumption becomes less and less true and a non issue when you are moving at any decent speed.
+One of the major design goals of any kayak hull is to track in a straight line.
 When you make a kayak that will track, loads of lateral resistance naturally come with this design goal.
 This is extremely handy for sailing.

 When kayak sailing, the only time your bow gets blown downwind is when you point your bow downwind.
 In actuality once a kayak being pushed by a sail, the bow tends to turn into the wind.
 This is due to water pressure on the entry point of the hull increasing as speed increases.
 Once a kayak is moving at any decent speed the pressure holding the bow from sliding sideways is significant, compared to the pressure at the stern (tail) of the kayak.
 In other words the bow has more lateral resistance than the stern, and the center of lateral resistance moves forward as you pick up speed.
 So the bow tends to hold its place solidly.
 All this makes the bow tend to turn into the wind.
 This is why all kayaks tendency to turn into the wind increases as you start moving faster.
 This is true with or without a sail.
 If you paddle on a windy day your bow tends to turn into the wind more and more the faster you go.
 This tendency becomes irritating at times, but it is very handy for kayak sailing when the best place to put the sail to allow for maximum freedom of paddling is near the bow.